John Long (climber): Stonemasters

-Film and television
+Film and television career

 Starting in 1980, Long began working for David Frost Productions, writing and producing ABC and BBC specials, including the International Guinness Book of World Records, which also became a long-running syndicated series.
 Moving into feature films in the 1990s, Long worked on the second unit for dozens of motion pictures, including the Rambo series.
-His novella, Rogue’s Babylon, was the basis for Sylvester Stallone's hit movie, Cliffhanger.
-During this time Long also worked for Bennett Productions, in Santa Monica, writing and producing action sport shows for TBS, NBC, CBS, FOX, HDTV, RUSH and others.
-Highlights include the Emmy nominated Red Bull Cliff Diving World Championships in La’nai, Hawaii, and the International Monitor Award (International Emmy) Winning show, Hawaiian Waterman (big wave surfing), for Asahi (Japanese HD TV).
+His novella, Rogue's Babylon, was the basis for Sylvester Stallone's hit movie, Cliffhanger.
+During this time, Long also worked for Bennett Productions in Santa Monica, writing and producing action sport shows for TBS, NBC, CBS, FOX, HDTV, RUSH and others.
+Highlights include the Emmy nominated Red Bull Cliff Diving World Championships in Lanai, Hawaii, and the International Monitor Award (International Emmy)-winning show, Hawaiian Waterman (big wave surfing), for Asahi (Japanese HD TV).
 Later work with New Wave Entertainment involved writing and producing long form shows for Discovery, History Channel, Showtime, A&E, Lifetime, and HBO.
-His 2008 documentary for Code Black Entertainment and Ebony Magazine, Why We Laugh: The History of African American Humor, was a featured documentary (Spectrum Series) at the 2009 Sundance Film Festival.
-His most recent (2010) DVD, Who You Callin’ Crazy? featured comedian Katt Williams.
+His 2008 documentary for Codeblack Films and Ebony magazine, Why We Laugh: The History of African American Humor, was a featured documentary (Spectrum Series) at the 2009 Sundance Film Festival.
+His most recent (as of 2010) DVD, Who You Callin' Crazy? featured comedian Katt Williams.

 In September 2013, Long and Jeff Jackson, were signed by Steven Schwartz and Chockstone Pictures to write Chico Jones (working title), based in part on Long's previous short story volume, Gorilla Monsoon.
 One Night Stand (also written with Jeff Jackson), a new television series, is currently in development with producer Randy Cordray, longtime producer of the hit series The Office, and current producer of the series Dads (Fox).